winstonchiong/decisionlabucsf.github.io/_posts/2019-03-25-Winston-bday.md

 image: winston-cake.jpg
 ---

-In celebration of our illustrious leader's birthday our lab members came together to surprise him with perhaps the most picturesque birthday cake ever.
+In celebration of our Winston's birthday our lab members came together to surprise him with perhaps the most picturesque cake ever.